momentohq/public-dev-docs/docs/intro.md

 ---
 sidebar_position: 1
 sidebar_class_name: sidebar-item-overview
-sidebar_label: Momento Cache and Topics
+sidebar_label: Momento
-title: Momento Cache and Momento Topics Documentation
+title: Momento Documentation
 description: Learn what you need to know to speed up your cloud application with the world's first serverless cache.
 pagination_next: null
 slug: /